Nokia Design

 By 2009, Nokia claimed almost half the global market.
 The business was divided into categories, each with a distinct design language and strategy.
 As Nokia prepared to streamline its portfolio as a Microsoft subsidiary using Windows-Phone OS, I was asked to create a design system integrating those business units into a single identity that would flex across Lifestyle, Multi-media, Entry, Business, and Mainstream categories.

-The creative direction came from Nokia's brand mission; "Connecting People in New and Better Ways" - finding the intersection between People and Advanced Technology as a design expression.
+The selected creative direction came from Nokia's brand mission; "Connecting People in New and Better Ways" - finding the intersection between People and Advanced Technology as a design expression.

 We created a design system with two parts that combine in an intriguing and fluid way; a digital display portion to showcase content and a physical part with superior tactile and aesthetic qualities.